navidved/cstore/README.md

 # cstore
 ## A tools to store and recall useful commands, specifically created to assist forgetful individuals like myself

+# First create a source distribution with:
+python setup.py sdist

 # Upload to Test PyPI and verify things look right: